Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Stochastic Communication Model of Dispersive Readout

-corresponding to the classical Chernoff information with $T_1 \to \infty$ and $\eta = 1$.
-This provides a baseline against which we quantify information loss from detector inefficiency and $T_1$-induced trajectory smearing.
+which corresponds to the classical Chernoff information in the absence of $T_1$ relaxation and with detection efficiency $\eta = 1$.
+This benchmark represents the ideal distinguishability limit for a homodyne receiver observing a non-decaying qubit ($T_1 \to \infty$), and provides a baseline against which we quantify the information loss attributable to detector inefficiency and $T_1$-induced trajectory smearing.
 All reported curves are obtained from deterministic numerical integration of the score distributions without stochastic sampling.
-Convergence with respect to discretization of the score grid, time grid, and decay-time quadrature was verified; residual numerical errors are smaller than the marker size in all figures.
+Convergence with respect to discretization of the score grid, time grid, and decay-time quadrature was verified, and residual numerical errors are smaller than the marker size in all figures.